gvwilson/thirdbit/_posts/2015/2015-11-09-daddy-why-dont-you-ever-laugh.md

   I did this to myself.
-  When I left Mozilla last summer I expected things would be difficult, but as a result of me trusting the wrong people, it went even worse than I'd feared&mdash;so much so that I wound up working without pay in November and December, and not long after found out that a major funder had blacklisted me because I was "difficult".
+  When I left Mozilla last summer I expected things would be difficult, but as a result of me trusting the wrong people, it went even worse than I'd feared–so much so that
+  I wound up working without pay in November and December, and not long after found out that a major funder had blacklisted me because I was "difficult".
   Things were so bad at one point that I decided I'd better polish my rusty programming skills,